GildedPleb/eslint-config-current-thing/README.md

 This would only include packages that exceed 1,000,000 downloads per month, and thus would constitute a more lenient linting config as less rules will be activated.

-**WARNING: `threshold` may have unintended consequences as various configs are interdependent** (TODO: This need not be so, fixing it merely means separating configs and plugins, which is in the works).

 ### Choke Out Problems

 There are a crazy amount of rules in this config, and they are completely overwhelming.